bareos/bareos/manuals/en/developers/mempool.md

 The non-pooled memory is handled by routines similar to those used for pooled memory, allowing for easy size checking.
-However, non-pooled memory is returned to the system rather than being saved in the Bacula pool.
+However, non-pooled memory is returned to the system rather than being saved in the Bareos pool.
 This kind of memory would normally be used in low volume situations (few malloc()s and free()s), but where the size of the buffer might have to be adjusted frequently.